Our Programs

 Research has shown that children’s earliest experiences play a critical role in brain development.
 Those experiences literally shape how the brain forms, establishing either a sturdy or fragile foundation for all the development and behavior that follows.

-The Michael Dunn Center (MDC) Home and Community Based Early Intervention service is a voluntary educational program for families with children birth to five years of age with disabilities or developmental delays implemented through a contract with the Department of Disability and Aging.
-These services are offered in Roane County, Morgan County, Scott County, Campbell County and Cumberland County.
+The Michael Dunn Center Home and Community-Based Early Intervention Program is a voluntary educational service designed for families with children from birth to five years of age who have disabilities or developmental delays.
+This program is delivered through a contract with the Department of Disability and Aging and is available to families residing in Roane, Morgan, Scott, Campbell, and Cumberland counties.

 Referrals